Particular/docs.particular.net/transports/sqs/delayed-delivery.md

 snippet: DelayedDelivery

-Unrestricted delayed delivery needs to be enabled both on the sender and receiver in order to be able to process delayed deliveries longer than 15 minutes (900 seconds).
+Unrestricted delayed delivery needs to be enabled both on the sender and receiver to be able to process delayed deliveries longer than 15 minutes (900 seconds).
 Delayed delivery below 15 minutes is always supported.
 The following table illustrates that.

 | Scenario                    | Sender   | Receiver | Remarks       |
 |-----------------------------|----------|----------|---------------|